gvoze32/DicodingSkipper/README.md

 * Dicoding.com

 ### Disclaimer
-DicodingSkipper is developed with the intention of using this tool only for educational purpose.
+DicodingSkipper is developed with the intention of using this tool only for authorized testing and/or educational purpose.

+I take no responsibility for the abuse of DicodingSkipper or any information given in the related documents.

+I do not grant permissions to use DicodingSkipper to break the law.

+I disclaim any warranty for DicodingSkipper, it is provided "as is".
+You are free to copy, modify and reuse the source code at your own risk.